The Biology of Stress,

 with Q&A

-A peer-to-peer discussion on ways to implement these course concepts into your own attachment patterns first — and in the work you do with others.
+A peer-to-peer discussion on ways to implement these course concepts into your own stress patterns first — and in the work you do with others.

 Final Oral Presentation Practice Session